frogssoldseparately/shippacker/README.md

 Using multiple .o2r files with custom instrument banks will cause the sound fonts to overwrite each other, making sequences play with the wrong instruments.

 To convert most `.ootrs` files, you must provide your copy `oot.o2r` in the same folder as your `shippacker` executable.
 This has only been tested so far using an `oot.o2r` that was generated from the **N64 NTSC 1.0 version** of the game.
 If you generated yours with a different version of the game, this might not work as intended.
 Further testing is required.

-Due to how the sample injections work currently, any `.ootrs` using instrument bank 0 and 1 will be ignored.

 Category information is currently not preserved when including an `.ootrs` file.
 It defaults to either `bgm` or `fanfare`.